shenhuiying2017/azure-docs.es-es/articles/virtual-machines/workloads/sap/sap-hana-high-availability.md

 <pre><code>
 crm configure edited

-# delete location contraints that are named like the following contraint.
-You should have two contraints, one for the SAP HANA resource and one for the IP address group.
+# delete location constraints that are named like the following contraint.
+You should have two constraints, one for the SAP HANA resource and one for the IP address group.
 location cli-prefer-g_ip_<b>HDB</b>_HDB<b>03</b> g_ip_<b>HDB</b>_HDB<b>03</b> role=Started inf: <b>saphanavm2</b>
 </code></pre>